lorenzo-asquini/Cloud-Computing-Architecture-Project/Part1/scripts/README.md

 Run the script with `./run_all.sh`.
 If there is a permission denied error, run `chmod 744 run_all.sh` in order to set the permission to execute the script.

 It will run the tests for all the interferences specified in the array `ALL_INTERFERENCE_TYPES` as many times as it is specified in `RUN_TIMES`.
 For each test, it will save the output in the folder `part1_raw_outputs`.
-It will ask for the SSH password multiple times.
+It will ask multiple times for the SSH password if you have set a password for the key.